 What exactly is sun bleaching?

 At its most basic form, sun bleaching occurs when an object is exposed to the sun for a long period of time and the object’s colors begin to fade or thin out.
 Take that green plastic water hose housing that bakes all day in the backyard.
-Over time, that deep green color that existed when you purchased it will start to fade and become more of a light green, especially where the sun’s rays were most focused.
+Over time, that deep green color that existed when you purchased it will start to fade and become more of light green, especially where the sun’s rays were most focused.
 Worse off, what about that brand new patio furniture?
 Pretty much everything will succumb to sun bleaching given enough time and enough direct sunlight.